skippyr/revelio/README.md

 reveal . foo.txt
 ```

-### Mode Flags
+### Data Type Flags

-You can change what type of information to retrive from your entries by
+You can change what is the data type you want to retrive from your entries by
-changing the mode Reveal is operating using mode flags.
+using the data type flags.

+By default, it will reveal the contents of the entries, but let's say, for
-For example, you can make it reveal the size in bytes of a file.
+example, you want instead to make it reveal the size in bytes of a file:

 ```bash
 reveal --size foo.txt